For Better Or Worse: Flex Alexander Tearfully Confesses To Borrowing $350 To Take Shanice On An Anniversary Date

 They say that you don’t know who your real friends are until hard times hit and Flex Alexander has found a solid friend in fellow actor Chris Spencer.
 The two married entertainers came together to chat on Instagram Live via @BlackLove and recalled a time where Chris came through for him.

 Nearly a decade ago Flex, who is married to singer Shanice, was experiencing a tough time financially and his friend showed up in a way he will never forget.
-For the first time ever 50-year-old Flex confesses to Shanice on live that he accepted money from his Chris to take her out for their wedding anniversary.
+For the first time ever 50-year-old Flex confesses to Shanice on live that he accepted money from his friend Chris to take her out for their wedding anniversary.

 [It was] our anniversary and I couldn’t do anything for you.
 And Chris, he gave me $350 so that I can take you out.
 He went to The Comedy Store and he texts me the check they gave him at the Comedy Store was the exact amount.